ElliJohansson/bookdatabase/README.md

 - Admins can remove reviews from the site
 - Logged in users can review books on the site (rating & written review)
 - Users can view individual ratings and reviews, as well as the average rating, on the book's site

-### Features

-- Users can sort the books by rating
-- Users can filter the books by genre

 ### Test in production